 → Castes Musée Goya

-The show "Goya in the eyes of Picasso" examines the bonds between the works of the two Spanish artists and, above all, the influence that Goya had on Picasso's art.
-Picasso constantly dealt with the topics that Goya were particularly important, from bullfights to his political works, in which he denounced the injustices of the world.
+The exhibition “Goya in the Eyes of Picasso” explores the connections between the works of these two Spanish artistic titans and, above all, the influence Goya had on Picasso's art.
+Picasso constantly engaged with the themes that were particularly important to Goya, from bullfighting to his political works in which he denounced the injustices of the world.

 A selection of drawings, printing, lithographs and photographs examines the connection between the two artists and shows the expertise and strength of their works.